DataDog/dd-sdk-ios/BenchmarkTests/README.md

 ### Sign

 To sign the runner application, the certificate and provision profile defined in [Synthetics.xcconfig](xcconfigs/Synthetics.xcconfig) and in [exportOptions.plist](exportOptions.plist) needs to be installed on the build machine.
-These files are sensitive and must be securely stored.
+The certificate and profile are sensitive files and must be securely stored.
 Make sure to update both files when updating the certificate and provisioning profile, otherwise signing fails.

 > [!NOTE]
 > Certificate & Provisioning Profile are also available through the [App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi).
 But we don't have the tooling in place.